kalimawiki/blog-writing/content/posts/how-regulatory-updates-by-vietnam's-moh-influence-market-access-for-innovative-medicines-2025-12-01.md

 * Clinical research hub potential: Vietnam's patient population, improving trial infrastructure, and MRCT recognition make it viable for regional trial inclusion
 * Local manufacturing incentives: Government policies increasingly favor companies that establish local production, not just import finished products

-Strategic consideration for large pharma: if you're thinking beyond just market access to regional manufacturing footprint, Vietnam offers advantages.
-Lower costs than Singapore or Japan, improving regulatory sophistication, and government support for pharmaceutical sector development.
+Strategic consideration for large pharma: if you're thinking beyond just market access to a regional manufacturing footprint, Vietnam offers advantages.
+Lower costs than Singapore or Japan, improving regulatory sophistication, and government support for the pharmaceutical sector development.
 For smaller companies, partnerships with Vietnamese manufacturers or distributors can be your market entry vehicle, especially if you lack resources for wholly-owned operations.

 ## Challenges and Considerations